bio-guoda/preston/README.md

 <0659a54f-b713-4f86-a917-5be166a14110> <http://purl.org/dc/terms/description> "A biodiversity dataset graph archive."@en .
 ```

-So, the UUID ending on 4110 is describe as "A biodiversity dataset graph archive".
-This UUID is the same across all Preston updates, so in a way we are help to create different versions of the same "a biodiversity dataset graph".
+So, the UUID ending with 4110 is described as "A biodiversity dataset graph archive".
+This UUID is the same across all Preston updates, so in a way we are helping to create different versions of the same "a biodiversity dataset graph".
 Good to know right?

 #### `copyTo`